Pacing Equilibrium in First-Price Auction Markets: First price Pacing Equilibria

 \subsection{Existence, uniqueness, and structure of \fppe}

 \cite{borgs2007dynamics} show that \fppe are guaranteed to exist.
 We show that not only are \fppe guaranteed to exist, but that they are also unique and maximize the seller's revenue over all \bfpm.
-In the following, the inequality symbols are \emph{component-wise}.
+In the following, inequalities should be interpreted \emph{component-wise} when applied to vectors or sets.

-\begin{lemma} There exists a Pareto-dominant \bfpm $\fppet$ (i.e., $\alpha \geq \alpha'$ component-wise for any other \bfpm $\newfppet$). \end{lemma} \begin{proof} First, we will show that given any two \bfpm $(\alpha^{(1)}, x^{(1)})$ and $(\alpha^{(2)}, x^{(2)})$, there exists a \bfpm with pacing multipliers $\alpha^* = \max(\alpha^{(1)}, \alpha^{(2)})$ that are the component-wise maximum of $\alpha^{(1)}$ and $\alpha^{(2)}$.
+\begin{lemma} There exists a Pareto-dominant \bfpm $\fppet$ (i.e., $\alpha \geq \alpha'$ for any \bfpm $\newfppet$\,). \end{lemma} \proof{Proof.} First, we will show that given any two \bfpm $(\alpha^{(1)}, x^{(1)})$ and $(\alpha^{(2)}, x^{(2)})$, there exists a \bfpm with pacing multipliers $\alpha^* = \max(\alpha^{(1)}, \alpha^{(2)})$ that are the component-wise maximum of $\alpha^{(1)}$ and $\alpha^{(2)}$.
 Note that, on each item, the resulting paced bid for a bidder is the higher of her two paced bids on this item in the original two \bfpm{s}.
 Let the corresponding allocation $x^*$ be: for each good $j$, identify which of the two \bfpm{s} had the highest paced bid for $j$, breaking ties towards the first \bfpm; then, allocate the good to the same bidder as in that \bfpm (if the good was split between multiple bidders, allocate it in the same proportions), at the same price.
 Note that these prices coincide with the winning bidders' paced bids in the new solution.
 Thus, we charge the correct prices, goods go to the highest bidders, demanded goods are sold completely, and there is no overselling.